-Angad Arts Hotel immerses guests in a creative environment that embraces the visual arts, fashion and fine dining.
-It's the first hotel in the world where you can reserve luxury accommodations based on the colors of the rainbow.
-Located in the heart of St. Louis' Grand Center Arts District, the hotel offers rooms bathed in color to reflect a specific emotion.
-Choose from Passion Red, Tranquility Blue, Happy Yellow or Green Rejuvenation.
+immerses guests in a creative environment that embraces the visual arts, fashion and fine dining.
+It’s the first hotel in the world where you can reserve luxury accommodations based on the colors of the rainbow.
+Located in the heart of St. Louis’ Grand Center Arts District, the hotel offers rooms bathed in color to reflect a specific emotion.
+Choose from Passionate Red, Tranquility Blue, Happy Yellow or Green Rejuvenation.

 The 146-room hotel is home to several dining options including its signature restaurant, the Grand Tavern, serving breakfast, lunch and dinner as well as small plates and classic drinks in the lounge.
-The Angad Rainbow Terrace, an indoor/outdoor rooftop lounge and event space, offers handcrafted cocktails and small plate offerings with a skyline view that includes the iconic Gateway Arch.
-The Chameleon Lounge, located in the twelfth-floor sky lobby, features a giant Chameleon Lamp that provides a 360-degree video art experience.
+The Angad Rainbow Terrace, an indoor/outdoor rooftop lounge, offers handcrafted cocktails and small plates with a skyline view that includes the iconic Gateway Arch.
+The Chameleon Lounge, located in the 12th-floor sky lobby, features a giant Chameleon Lamp that provides a 360-degree video art experience.
 And in the Playroom, you can play your favorite board game or your favorite musical instrument while enjoying a cocktail.

 The hotel museum is free and open to the public year-round.
 Guided tours are offered at 5 p.m. every Wednesday and Friday.
 The hotel itself has 120 rooms with contemporary furnishings and original artwork.
 Fine dining is offered at The Savoy at 21c.
 The oldest restaurant in Kansas City, the Savoy has hosted many notable guests, including President Harry Truman whose favorite booth is preserved in the historic lounge.

 Hotel Ignacio features rooms that highlight the surrounding St. Louis arts district.
-Performing arts, fine arts, architecture and music themes can be found throughout the 49-room hotel.
-The hotel is close to many of the city's most popular attractions, and St. Louis University is located nearby, making it convenient for hotel guests to tour the historical campus.
+Performing arts, fine arts, architecture and music themes can be found throughout the 49-room hotel, located close to many of the city’s most popular attractions.
+St. Louis University is located nearby, making it convenient for guests to tour the historical campus.

 The hotel’s Baiku Sushi Lounge provides upscale dining, serving Japanese items with a St. Louis twist.
 The Triumph Grill is a motorcycle-themed restaurant offering American-style dining with an international flair.

-The Fontaine is located in the heart of Kansas City's famed upscale shopping district, the Country Club Plaza.
-The name Fontaine was drawn from the area's many beautiful fountains.
+The Fontaine, named for Kansas City’s many beautiful fountains, is located in the heart of the city’s famed upscale shopping district, the Country Club Plaza.
 The 132-room hotel boasts custom tile mosaics inset into its marble floors, intricately carved wood paneling, original artwork and hand-blown Venetian glass chandeliers.

-Guests can enjoy dramatic, panoramic views of the west Plaza area and rooftop pool at Parker, the hotel's rooftop restaurant.
-Offering progressive American cuisine, the restaurant serves classic comfort food with a twist, gourmet breakfast and handcrafted cocktails.
+Guests can enjoy dramatic, panoramic views of the west Plaza area and rooftop pool at Parker, the hotel’s rooftop restaurant.
+Offering progressive American cuisine, the restaurant features a new take on classic comfort food, gourmet breakfast and handcrafted cocktails.

 You can find more information about boutique hotels and other lodging options in the Show-Me State at VisitMo.com.